homion/learngit/readme.txt

 Git is a version control system.
-Git is free software.    aa  bb
+Git is free software.    aa  bba appendGL